tosodo/Cardio_Classifier/README.md

  Executive Summary

-7 Million people have a (CVD)condition in the the entire country and plenty of resources used to manage and treat (CVD).
+7 Million people have a (CVD)condition in the entire country and plenty of resources used to manage and treat (CVD).
 Early intervention and prediction can add value to person(s) at risk of (CVD).Saving the tax payer,Lives and the economy interms of productivity .
-These two sentences will demonstrate your business understanding.

-Applying Machine learning Models by analysing data using different classifier methods to predict the risk of (CVD) i found an accuracy prediction of 73% in my best Machine Learning Model .
+Applying Machine learning Models by analysing data using different classifier algorithms to predict the risk of (CVD) i found an accuracy prediction of 73% .

-The process of prediction would be automated to help the clinicians and reseachers use it without much effort,saving time in clinical hours .

-The data was categorical,to get good results I used One Hot Encoding, machine learning algorithms cannot work with categorical data directly.
-The categories must be converted into numbers.
-I split my data into Train and test Split .
+Automated diagnosis is less time consuming and an effective tool .

+Solving a problem with machine learning often involves many iterative experiments to find the best model for solving the problem by further tuning the model.

 Analyze and perform EDA on the Dataset
 Applying knowledge of CRISP-DM methodology.